Drew Sidora

-Drew Sidora Jordan (born May 1, 1985) is an American actress and singer.
-She is known for her recurring role as Chantel in the Disney Channel Original Series That's So Raven, as Lucy Avila in the 2006 film Step Up, as Tionne Watkins in the VH1 TLC biographical film CrazySexyCool: The TLC Story, and the BET comedy-drama television series The Game.
-She joined the cast of the Bravo reality show The Real Housewives of Atlanta in 2020.
+Drew Sidora Jordan (born May 1, 1985) is an American actress, singer and TV personality.
+She is known for her recurring role as Chantel in the Disney Channel Original Series That's So Raven, her portrayal of Tionne Watkins in the VH1 TLC biographical film CrazySexyCool: The TLC Story, and playing a fictionalized version of herself in the BET comedy-drama television series The Game.
+She also appeared in the films White Chicks (2004) and Step Up (2006).
+Sidora joined the cast of the Bravo reality show The Real Housewives of Atlanta in 2020.

 Career

 Acting

 Sidora completed numerous industrial films and was the youngest member of the "Hook Players Theater Ensemble" in Hollywood, California, with residence at the Richard Pryor Theater.
 At age 9, she appeared in the Fox TV movie Divas, acting alongside Khalil Kain, Lisa Nicole Carson and Nicole Ari Parker.
+In August 2026, Drew Sidora signed with CGEM Talent for Management Representation.

 Besides her roles in That's So Raven, Step Up and Blessed & Cursed, Sidora has also guest starred in Girlfriends in 2006 as a High School Girl Group recruiter, as well as Without a Trace, The Game, and What I Like About You.
 She has also appeared in the feature films White Chicks and Never Die Alone, and made a cameo appearance in GLC's single "Honor Me".

 In 2013, she was cast as a member Tionne Watkins of the girl group TLC in the group's biopic that aired on VH1.
 Sidora also starred as Genesis "Genny" Winters in the 2014 BounceTV original One Love.